 There are plenty of quick-service restaurants at Disneyland at which you could just show up and hope for the best when it's time to grab a bite during your visit.
 But there are some fabulous places to dine throughout the resort, and you'll probably want to try at least one table-service meal.

 The problem is, there are gazillions of other Disneyland visitors who also want to nab a table at the more popular eateries.
 So, you should really make restaurant reservations, preferably well in advance.
 Here's how.

-- Online: To book a table, go to Disneyland's official site, click on a restaurant that accepts reservations (you can filter by that option at the top under "dining experience"), and enter your info in the "Check Availability" box on the restaurant's page.
+Online: To book a table, go to Disneyland's official site, click on a restaurant that accepts reservations (you can filter by that option at the top under "dining experience"), and enter your info in the "Check Availability" box on the restaurant's page.
 As with all other ways to make advance plans, online dining requests can only be made up to 60 days ahead of your visit.

 Telephone: (714) 781-3463 [(714) 781-DINE]